 The Early Church Fathers taught free will and that we can have assurance of salvation if we obey God and keep close to God.
 The doctrine of Unconditional Eternal Security as described by John Calvin, was not a part of the Christian Church tradition, until Calvin.
 Was that 1,500 years of ignorance?

 John Calvin taught that the elect (chosen by God) will be indwelt by the Holy Spirit will be kept by the power of the Holy Spirit and are eternally secure and can never lose their salvation.
 And thy can infallibly know that they are secure.
 They are in effect puppets without any free will choice.
 That is Gnosticism.

 Millions of Christians who claim to follow Jesus and the Bible, and who sincerely believe in “Once Saved Always Saved,” are either weakened by this fraudulent error, or have a niggling doubt in their souls that they are really saved.

 This is a double whammy.
-In Calvin’s day there was a general understanding of an ever present God.
-Today, in Western culture, after the enlightenment, modernism, and in the last 50 years, post-modernism, the concept of God has been diluted.
-God’s presence is not so clear in and real in the modern 21st Century.
+In Calvin’s day, there was a general understanding of an ever-present God.
+Today, in Western culture, after the Enlightenment, Modernism, and in the last 60 years, post-modernism, the concept of God has been diluted.
+God’s presence is not so clear and real in the modern 21st Century.
 Something like: “Yea, God is out there somewhere, I’ll call Him when I need Him, otherwise I will get on with my life my way.”